makrai/notes/scialom2004-multiling-summ.md

 * Radev+ (2002) developed MEAD, a multi-document summarizer: English, Chinese
 * Litvak+ (2010): genetic algorithm
-* A community-driven initiative, MultiLing (Giannakopoulos+ 2015), benchmarked summarization systems on multilingual data
+* MultiLing (Giannakopoulos+ 2015), a community-driven initiative, benchmarked summarization systems on multilingual data
   * 40 languages, it provides relatively few examples (10k in the 2019 release)
   * Mostly extractive approach
 * lack of a multilingual corpus to train abstractive models (Duan+ 2019)